garrettmflynn/ENGRAM/docs/source/Contributing.rst

     Garrett's **senior thesis** project was to build out ENGRAM as an open source project.
-    Feel free to reach out to him with any questions at garrett@garrettflynn.com
+    Feel free to reach out to him
+    at garrett@garrettflynn.com
+    with any questions.

 Alice Wu
 ^^^^^^^^^^^^^^